ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/index.md

 ## SETTINGS in SELECT Query {#settings-in-select}

-There are multiple ways to make settings, see [here](../../../operations/settings/index.md).
-One of them is to specify necessary settings right in the SELECT query.
+You can specify the necessary settings right in the `SELECT` query.
 The setting value is applied only to this query and is reset to default or previous value after the query is executed.

+To specify several settings, use several `SETTINGS` clauses.

+Other ways to make settings, see [here](../../../operations/settings/index.md).

 **Example**